Snow is in the air! Here’s a poem called, "Snow in the Suburbs" by Thomas Hardy with an mp3 recording.

 Read by John Nixon.

-This article was posted on Saturday, February 9th, 2013 at 6:14 pm and is filed under MP3's of Poems, Poems, Poems about Snow, Poems about Winter, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Recordings, Recordings of Poems, Thomas Hardy.
+This article was posted on Saturday, February 9th, 2013 at 6:14 pm and is filed under English, Languages, MP3's of Poems, Poems, Poems about Snow, Poems about Winter, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Recordings, Recordings of Poems, Thomas Hardy.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 Leave a Reply